snoubair/vault-front-homework/README.md

 > [!NOTE]
 > We've **intentionally left some bugs/issues in the code**—happy debugging! 🥳

+### TODOs:

+- Add unit tests for the components
+- Use react query library to fetch the data from the backend
+- Fix hero icons loading to avoid flicker on virtualization
+- Fix icons desing to match the figma
+- Handle non supported currency use case
+- Add a generic empty/loading state component
+- Optimize queries: if dd not found then ddd won't be found neither

 ## Getting Started

 1. Fork and clone this repository.